 Submitted for Best Directing for the season are Miguel Sapochnik for “The Long Night,” David Nutter for “The Last of the Starks,” and D.B.
 Weiss and David Benioff themselves for “The Iron Throne.”
 And instead of suggesting Dave Hill and/or Bryan Cogman get a look for Best Writing for those well-received initial episodes of the season, Weiss and Benioff’s script for “The Iron Throne” is the one they’re apparently banking on for that category.
 (Source)

-You could be a gun to DB Weiss and David Benioff’s temple and they still would never admit to you that they had no idea what they were doing without George RR Martin guiding them step-by-step.
-They would take those bullets to the brain and their last words would be ‘Well, Dany sort of just forgot about the Iron Fleet’.
+You could put a gun to DB Weiss and David Benioff’s temple and they still would never admit to you they had no idea what they were doing without George RR Martin guiding them step-by-step.

 Top to bottom, none of it made sense.